FAQ

 write(model, file)

-This method is in the Scala API smile.write object and serialize the model to Java serialization format.
+This method serializes the model in Java serialization format.
 This is handy if you want to use a model in Spark.

 Data Format